Coherence-gated quantum devices via real-time weak measurement: Certified quantum random number generation

 \subsection{Security role of the estimator}

-The min-entropy guarantee of Eq.~\eqref{eq:Hmin} holds only if the coherence estimate is faithful---specifically, only if $S_\mathrm{est}(T) \leq S_\mathrm{true}(T)$, so that the certified threshold is a genuine lower bound on the true conditional coherence.
-This requirement is analyzed in detail in Secs.~\ref{sec:certification}--\ref{sec:pointwise}, where we develop both average-case guarantees (Proposition~1) and pointwise tail bounds (Theorem~2).
+The min-entropy guarantee of Eq.~\eqref{eq:Hmin} holds only if the coherence estimate is faithful--specifically, only if accepting at threshold $\Sth$ genuinely certifies $S_\mathrm{true}(T) \geq \Sth - \varepsilon$ up to a controlled failure probability.
+This requirement is analyzed in Secs.~\ref{sec:certification}--\ref{sec:pointwise}, where we develop both an average-case argument (Proposition~1) and pointwise tail bounds (Theorem~2 and the OU comparison).

+Three scoping remarks sharpen the claim.
+First, the geometric bound Eq.~\eqref{eq:Pz_bound} constrains the Born-rule probability of the conditional state given the full measurement record, so the resulting min-entropy is conditional on everything the FPGA knows--in particular, publishing the classical heralding message $(\varphi, S(T))$ leaks nothing further about the bit.
+Second, the guarantee is against adversaries described by the device model: an adversary holding a purification of the unmonitored environment fraction $(1-\eta)$ lies outside the SME description, and excluding such adversaries is precisely the model-certification assumption~(i) of Sec.~\ref{sec:qrng_comparison}.
+Third, rounds compose sequentially: each event uses a freshly initialized qubit (Sec.~\ref{sec:protocol}), so $n$ accepted events certify $n H_\infty$ bits except with probability at most $n\,\delta(\Sth, \varepsilon)$ by the union bound, with $\delta(\Sth, \varepsilon)$ the per-event failure probability of Sec.~\ref{sec:composable}.